IFE-ILE Afro-Cuban Dance & Music

 Son, the dance, starts with the formal, closed embrace of the man and woman.
 The couple maintains a very upright frame, with quick flirtatious and sensual side-to-side movements of the shoulders, torso and hips accenting the underlying six count rhythm of the feet.
 Son is danced off the beat, so the couple moves on the half beat before one.

-Music Workshop Descriptions:
+Music Workshop Description: